ptsteadman/notebook/stories/summer-of-entropy.md

 "What do you mean by finished the job," said Chris.

-"The Holocaust killed almost all of the Hasids, but some of them got away to Brooklyn."
+"Almost all of the Hasids were killed in the Holocaust, but some of them got away to Brooklyn."

 "Wow, Jesus.
 I'm sorry," said Chris.
 His skin felt cold.

-They got their mixed drinks, and sat down in a large booth, their legs touching.
+They sat down in a large booth with mixed drinks, their legs touching.

-Chris felt confident, as they started talking again.
-It was summer, and he was wearing over $1000 worth of clothes.
+Chris felt confident, as they started talking about other things.
+It was summer, and he was wearing at least $1000 worth of clothes.
 He drew from his own past, finding that it resonated with Elkie.
 They both had exes who lived in castle-like apartments on the Upper East Side, they both liked department stores, events, and meeting lots of people.

 Suddenly there was a burst of light: Elkie's umbrella was on fire.
 David reached over to grab a carafe of water and doused the flames.